huachaoyang0617/Terrain-Gap-Filling-from-Single-View-Satellite-Imagery/README.md

 ## Method
 ### Network Architecture Details

-This document provides a detailed breakdown of the **pix2pix** architecture used in this repository.
-The model is a Conditional Generative Adversarial Network (cGAN) designed to learn a mapping from input images $x$ to output images $y$.
+Our model follows the **pix2pix** architecture[12], which uses a Conditional Generative Adversarial Network (cGAN) to learn a mapping from input images to output images.

 #### 1. Generator ($G$): U-Net-256

-The generator's goal is to translate the input image (e.g., a sketch) into a realistic output image (e.g., a photo).
+The generator's goal is to translate the input image into a realistic output image.
 We utilize a **U-Net** architecture with skip connections to preserve low-level structural information.

 ##### Architecture Design
 Unlike a standard Encoder-Decoder which bottlenecks information, the U-Net adds **skip connections** between layer $i$ and layer $n-i$.